Crypto Accounting Oracle Fusion / EBS Integration (2026)

 Crypto Accounting Oracle Fusion / EBS Integration

-• No native crypto in Oracle Fusion Cloud ERP or EBS — integrate via the universal subledger pattern.
+• Neither Oracle Fusion Cloud ERP nor EBS has a native crypto concept; integrate via the universal subledger pattern.

-• Enterprise scale raises the bar: entity dimension, formal close calendar, change control, audit controls.
+• Enterprise scale raises the bar — formal close calendar, change control, audit controls — but does not change the pattern.

 No native crypto

-Oracle Fusion Cloud ERP and the older E-Business Suite are enterprise financial systems with no native wallet/blockchain/token concept.
-Crypto integrates via the standard subledger pattern: an external subledger connects wallets/exchanges, applies cost basis and classification, posts summary journals to the Oracle GL.
+Oracle Fusion Cloud ERP and the older E-Business Suite are enterprise financial systems with no native wallet, blockchain, or token concept.
+Crypto integrates via the standard subledger pattern: an external subledger connects to the wallets and exchanges, applies cost basis and classification, and posts summary journals to the Oracle GL.
 Oracle stays the system of record; the accounting is an auditor judgement.

 How the subledger posts

-Oracle Fusion/EBS provide enterprise integration interfaces and journal-import mechanisms for posting journals, configured against Oracle's current documentation for the specific product and release.
-Enterprise Oracle deployments often involve formal integration controls and middleware, so the design typically follows the organisation's existing Oracle integration standards.
-Delivery, not an accounting change.
+Oracle Fusion provides the General Ledger Journal Import — populated through File-Based Data Import templates or the GL REST API — while EBS imports through the Journal Import process reading the GL_INTERFACE table.
+Each is configured against Oracle's current documentation for the specific product and release.
+Enterprise Oracle deployments usually involve formal integration controls and middleware, so the design follows the organisation's existing Oracle integration standards.
+This is delivery, not an accounting change.

 Enterprise scale raises the bar

-Oracle ERP serves larger enterprises with multi-entity structures, formal close, strict change control.
-The crypto integration must respect the entity dimension (intercompany ≠ external disposal — see multi-entity crypto CoA), fit the formal close calendar, and meet integration and audit controls.
-Scale doesn't change the pattern but raises the bar on controls and entity handling — auditor-/administrator-confirmed.
+Oracle ERP serves larger enterprises with multi-entity structures, a formal close, and strict change control.
+The crypto integration must populate the intercompany segment correctly so an intra-group transfer is not an external disposal (see multi-entity crypto CoA), fit the formal close calendar, and meet the organisation's integration and audit controls.
+Scale does not change the pattern, but it raises the bar on controls and entity handling, both of which are auditor- and administrator-confirmed.

 Journal granularity

-Generally close-aligned summarised journals (periodic: holdings / realized-unrealized / income / fees); high-volume raw posting into an enterprise GL is usually undesirable.
-The summary level is set with the accountant and Oracle administrator to fit the close and reconciliation process while the subledger preserves the audit trail.
+Generally close-aligned summarised journals — periodic entries for holdings, realized and unrealized results, income, and fees.
+High-volume raw posting into an enterprise GL is usually undesirable, so the summary level is set with the accountant and Oracle administrator to fit the close and reconciliation process while the subledger preserves the audit trail.

 Export is plumbing

-The integration delivers structured journals; it does not validate classification/cost-basis/fair-value — accounting judgements subject to review/audit.
-Correctness is separate, auditor-confirmed.
+The integration delivers structured journals; it does not validate classification, cost basis, or fair value, which remain accounting judgements subject to review and audit.
+The accounting correctness is established separately and confirmed with the auditor.

 Practical guidance